EOSIO/Documentation/TechnicalWhitePaper.md

 Furthermore, no block producer should be producing blocks on two forks at the same time.
 A block producer caught doing this will likely be voted out.
 Cryptographic evidence of such double-production may also be used to automatically remove abusers.

 Byzantine Fault Tolerance is added to traditional DPOS by allowing all producers to sign all blocks so long as no producer signs two blocks with the same timestamp or the same block height.
 Once 15 producers have signed a block the block is deemed irreversible.
 Any byzantine producer would have to generate cryptographic evidence of their treason by signing two blocks with the same timestamp or blockheight.
-Under this model a irreversible consensus should be reachable within 1 second.
+Under this model an irreversible consensus should be reachable within 1 second.

 ## Transaction Confirmation